 However, if the weather does not allow it or the sea is not your thing, you can climb Mount Igueldo.
 A very picturesque and fun amusement park is ideal for enjoying the family.
 In addition, you can capture the best view of the city from up there.

 Then you can continue your way to the place that some call ‘the paradise of the north’ – La Costa Quebrada has wild and unique beaches that leave anyone breathless before such beauty.

 After visiting this wonderful city, we moved away a little to some of the beautiful fishing villages that we could find along the Basque coast.
 Orio, Zarautz, Getaria, and Zumaia are some that you cannot miss.

 Orio is located at the mouth of the Oria river, where the sea and mountains merge.
 It is ideal for strolling through its medieval streets and enjoying Basque cuisine in front of the sea.

 Nearby is Zarautz, which has the largest beach in the entire Basque Country.

 Surfers worldwide visit it every year since many regional championships are held, and it has even hosted the world circuit on several occasions.

 Getaria is the land of the first man to go worldwide, Juan Sebastián Elcano.
 It is considered a UNESCO World Geopark, thanks to its eroded slopes.

-In addition to this, it offers other attractions that you would not expect to find, such as the museum of one of the town’s children—the Fashion and Design Museum of designer Cristóbal Balenciaga.
+In addition, it offers other attractions you would not expect to find, such as the museum of one of the town’s children—the Fashion and Design Museum of designer Cristóbal Balenciaga.